Terms and Conditions Template

 vox-terms-and-conditions-example

-Digital Millennium Copyright Act Notice and Policy
+What Goes Into The Digital Millennium Copyright Act Notice and Policy?

 For websites in the U.S., your terms and conditions must explain that you’ll remove material that infringes users’ copyright according to the Digital Millennium Copyright Act (DMCA) as required by US copyright laws.